Radhika Pandit Targeted For Conversing With Ayra In Konkani; Fans Urge Her To Teach Daughter Kannada

 Radhika Converses With Ayra In Konkani

 In the video, Radhika is seen asking Ayra to spot her 'dada' and 'mama' in an old photograph.
-She's speaking Konkani, her mother tongues.
+She's speaking Konkani, her mother tongue.
 She shared the video and wrote, "Not bad Ayra still recognizes her dad without the beard 😉.This video was taken when she was 8months old.. today she turns 10 months!!
 How time flies.." - (sic)

 Fans Unhappy With Her Choice Of Language